 "Something Is Different About Growing Up Today"

 It's not a parenting failure.
 It's not your teenager's fault.
-It's a cultural shift — and understanding the disconnection crisis is the first step to bridging the gap.
+It's a cultural shift — and a generation is paying the price.

 A study from Harvard on health and wellbeing found that close, meaningful relationships are the single most powerful predictor of joy–far outweighing wealth, status, or achievement.
 (Harvard Study of Adult Development)